8ocl/2D-game/README.md

 # 2D game
- second time making games, the first one is way too ambitious for a first project
+ second time making games, the first one is way too ambitious for a project